CodeCompasss/demo-protoflio-website-/readme.md

 ## License and Credits

 This project is forked from [Ade-mir](link).
 All credit for the design and base code goes to them.
-Feel free to customize it for personal use and showcase your work, but please give credit to the original creator if you share it publicly.
+Feel free to customize it for personal use and showcase your work, but please give credit to the original creator if you share it publicly .

 !